 Diagnosing fin rot can be done by looking at your fish and seeing how their fins look.
 A veterinarian or experienced fishkeeper might also perform a bacterial culture to identify the specific type of bacteria causing the infection.

 There are several stages of fin rot in saltwater fish.
-In the early stages, their fins may appear frayed or ragged, with some discoloration.
-As the condition progresses, their fins may become shorter and develop white or red edges.
+In the early stages, their fins can appear frayed or ragged, with some discoloration.
+As the condition progresses, their fins will become shorter and develop white or red edges.
 In severe cases, the fins can completely erode and fall off.

 Stages of Marine Fin Rot

-In this stage, their fins may appear frayed or ragged, with some discoloration.
-The affected fish may show signs of stress, such as decreased appetite or lethargy.
+In this stage, their fins can appear frayed or ragged, with some discoloration.
+The affected fish might have signs of stress, such as decreased appetite or lethargy.